NBA Midseason Report: The MVP Race Tightens as Trade Deadline Looms

 Jalen Brunson has elevated the Knicks into championship conversation through a combination of scoring, leadership, and clutch performance that has made him invaluable to New York.
 The Knicks’ starting lineup, when healthy, has been one of the league’s most effective units, and Brunson’s ability to orchestrate the offense while creating his own shot has been the catalyst.
 His assist numbers have climbed while his scoring hasn’t dropped, suggesting he’s reached another level of playmaking.

 The NBA’s second half promises drama across multiple fronts.
-The MVP race between Gilgeous-Alexander and Jokic will intensify as both players push for the award, with Jokic’s return from injury likely to coincide with a desperate Nuggets push for playoff positioning.
+The MVP race between Gilgeous-Alexander and Jokic will intensify as both players push for the award, with the Nuggets center’s return likely to coincide with a desperate Denver push for playoff positioning.
 The trade deadline will reveal which teams are truly committed to contending and which are planning for the future.
 And the playoff picture will crystallize, determining matchups that could produce the league’s next champion.

 The All-Star break arrives in February, offering a pause in the action and a moment to assess where the league stands.
 But for contenders, there’s no real break.
 The deadline falls during that period, meaning front offices will be working even while players rest.
 The NBA’s relentless calendar demands constant attention, and teams that lose focus risk falling behind in a race that offers no margin for error.